trogdoro/xiki/README.markdown

 If you're using rvm, the sudo may not be necessary.

 ### Step 3: Require Xiki in EmacsRuby's config
-Sample configuration:

-      ~/.el4r/init.rb:
+Add these lines to the end of ~/.el4r/init.rb and then restart emacs if you already had it open.

-        $LOAD_PATH.unshift "(xiki directory)/lib"
+    $LOAD_PATH.unshift "(xiki directory)/lib"   # <- substitute (xiki directory) with the output of "xiki directory" require 'xiki'
-        require 'xiki'
     Xiki.init

     KeyBindings.keys   # Use default key bindings
     Themes.use "Default"  # Use xiki theme

-Be sure to substitute '(xiki directory)' with the actual dir.
-If you don't know it, run this command:

-      $ xiki directory

-Then quit emacs and open it again.

 ### If you get an error

 If you got partially through the load...

+- Try running "xiki stop"
+- Try using rvm and ruby 1.9.3
+  - Run "rvm use --default 1.9.3"
 - You may be able to use these keys to trouble-shoot:
    - Option+e to look at the latest error in the log
    - Option+l to reload xiki and .emacs